Look at all of these wonderful combinations!

 Layer your clothing with jackets and sweaters.

-You want to mix patterns and solid colors together, but usually only a couple of patterns because it can become too busy and distracting.
+It’s nice to mix patterns and solid colors together, but usually only a couple of patterns because it can become too busy and distracting.
 A safe bet is to let the others use color(s) from the patterns for their solid colored articles of clothing.

 Avoid dressing alike or in the very same color.
 If you’re side-by-side, which you often will be, your bodies will “blend together” so-to-speak.
+Variations of a color may be fine.